 If you’re coming from the north, Blanding is the closest town to spend the night on Utah’s side of the boarder, which is about an hour and 15 minutes away from the valley.
 The one other option is to stay in Monument Valley itself, which probably has the nicest place to stay across all three of the towns – with beautiful views of the valley from the rooms.

 The best thing about road tripping through Arizona was how incredibly diverse and ever-changing the landscape was.
-It was just beautiful and so different to anywhere I had driven through before.
+It was just beautiful and so different to anywhere we had driven through before.